 The insoles can be replaced with your personally preferred insole or orthotics.
 The insole that comes with it convinced us to be warm, however, you might still want to try some insulated insoles.

-Everything about this shoe is extremely well executed.
+Everything about the Adidas Climaproof BOA shoe is extremely well executed.
 However, there is one feature that is our personal favorite.
 This is definitely a bonus, but the BOA closure system makes it super fast and comfortable to open and tie your shoes in the cold weather.
 All you need to do is turn the dial at the top of the laces and the shoe will tighten.
 Once you pull on the button the laces will release.
 This is particularly handy for cold weather, as you won't even have to get your fingers out of your gloves.